nmwsharp/polyscope-docs/source/basics/parameters.md

     If writing custom Polyscope library code (e.g. your own custom structures and quantities), here's what you need to know to use persistent values.

     The class `PersistentValue<T>` is templated on the underlying scalar type, like `PersistentValue<double>`.
 Only a predefined set of types can be used as template arguments because the corresponding global cache must be allocated.
-See `persistent_value.h` for a listing, which currently includes `float`, `double`, `ScaledValue<float>`, `ScaledValue<double>`, and `glm::vec3`.
+See `persistent_value.h` for a listing, which currently includes `bool`, `float`, `double`, `ScaledValue<float>`, `ScaledValue<double>`, `glm::vec3`, and `gl::ColorMapID`.

     Construct a persistent value like
     ```cpp
     PersistentValue<float> myVar("unique_name", 0.5)
     ```
-    the variable will the cached value if one exists, and if not take the value `0.5` and add it to the cache.
+    the variable will the cached value if one exists, and if not take the value `0.5` (and add it to the cache).
 Remember to use a globally unique name for the for the name argument; in structures you can use a concatenation of the type name, structure name, and (if applicable) quantity name.

     To access a persistent value, call `myVar.get()`, which returns a reference to the underlying value.

     In some occasions, in particular when using ImGui, you may need to write to a value directly via the pointer from `&myVar.get()`.
 This is problematic, because the variable does not know it has been written to and thus needs to update the cache.
 The function `myVar.manuallyUpdated()` can be called to notify the persistent value that it needs to update the cache.
 The paradigm for using a persistent value with ImGui then looks like
     ```cpp
-    if (ImGui::SliderFloat("some text", myVar.get())) {
+    if (ImGui::SliderFloat("some text", &myVar.get())) {
       myVar.manuallyChanged();
     }
     ```